abhishekd08/projects-dashboard/readme.md

 ## Notes
 - Run backend first, then open the frontend HTML file.
-- Data persists to `backend/tasks.json`.
+- Data persists to `backend/tasks.json` and `backend/projects.json`.
 - Backend uses Express with simple REST API.
 - Designed for single‑machine/local use (no auth).